-- The Stargates are very nearly indestructible (excluding the ones in Stargate Universe, anyways), especially when active.
-They've survived direct hits from meteors, swallowed up by lava, nuclear explosions, dropped into suns (although that one had an energy shield to bolster it)... often, not only do they survive these ordeals, but they keep functioning perfectly.
+- The Stargates are very nearly indestructible (excluding the much older models in Stargate Universe, anyways), especially when active.
+They've survived direct hits from meteors, nuclear explosions, being swallowed up by lava, being dropped into suns (although that one had an energy shield to bolster it)... often, not only do they survive these ordeals, but they keep functioning perfectly.
 That's not to say they never get destroyed; the Earth military eventually does make a bomb capable of it: the Mark IX "Gatebuster" Naquadriah-enhanced nuke.
 Stated at one point to have a blast radius of well over 1,000 km.
 The Gatebuster's blast is also enhanced by the Stargate itself.

 - The Beast in Angel, though he is killed by a weapon made out of what he is made out of.

 - The Lynda Carter Wonder Woman TV series has her indestructible bracelets made of "Feminum," a metal found only on Paradise Island.
 (The metal is called "Amazonium" in the comics, and has different origins.)